-The rate of change of the 3 impedance vectors is monitored in $1/4$ cycle intervals.
+The rate of change of the 3 impedance vectors is monitored in 1/4 cycle intervals.

-Figure 2-35 Impedance vector during power swing
+Figure 2-44 Impedance vector during power swing

-Trajectory Continuity and MonotonyThe rate of change of the impedance vector is very important for the differentiation between faults and power swing conditions.
-This is shown in Figure 2-35.
+Trajectory Continuity and Monotony

+The rate of change of the impedance vector is very important for the differentiation between faults and power swing conditions.
+This is shown in Figure 2-44.
 During the power swing the measured impedance from one sample to the next has a defined change in R and X, referred to as dR(k) and dX(k).
 Important is also the fact that from one sample to the next the difference is small: i.e. |dR(k) - dR(k+1)| < threshold.

-During a fault entry there is a rapid change that will not cause the power swing detection function to pick up.
+During a fault entry there is a rapid change that will not cause the power swing function to pick up.

-Trajectory Stability When the impedance vector enters the impedance characteristic during a power swing this is at a point of the elliptical curve that corresponds to a steady state instability.
+Trajectory Stability When the impedance vector enters the impedance characteristic during a power swing this is on a point of the elliptical curve that corresponds to steady state instability.
 For release of the power swing detection a further criterion is therefore used.
-In 2-36 the range for steady state instability is shown.
-This range is detected in the distance protection relay.
-This is done by calculating the center of the ellipse and checking if the actual measured X value is less than this value.
+In Figure 2-45 the range for steady state instability is shown.
+This range is detected in 7SA522.
+This is done by calculating the centre of the ellipse and checking if the actual measured X value is less than this value.

-Figure 2-36 Steady state instability range
+Figure 2-45 Steady state instability range